jpverkamp/blog/content/reviews/books/_meta/2019-12-31-reading-list-retrospective.md

 Of those, a bit under half were audiobooks (52) and 9 were non-fiction.
 Eight I read with my wife discussing one chapter a day as a sort of email book club.

-I read a few novels as short as {{< goodreads book="Legion" >}} at 88 pages and a few doorstoppers: {{< goodreads book="The Pillars of the Earth" >}} is just shy of 1000.
+I read a few novels as short as [[Legion]]() at 88 pages and a few doorstoppers: [[The Pillars of the Earth]]() is just shy of 1000.
 Overall, I read or listened to just over 40,000 words, increasing my general average to 110 pages per day or 350 ber book.

 I continue to rate books highly, averaging 4.4 stars.
 I hope this coming year to get away from star ratings in general.
 They're not super helpful if you're reading books that you already expect to like (for the most part).